- Language Materials

-There are no remaining fluent speakers of Wiyot (no one alive today grew up speaking Wiyot as their first language).
-However, there is a great deal of documentation of the Wiyot language that was compiled when the language was still spoken natively.
+There are no remaining fluent speakers of Soulatluk (no one alive today grew up speaking Soulatluk as their first language).
+However, there is a great deal of documentation of Soulatluk that was compiled when the language was still spoken natively.
 These materials include written word lists, texts, and grammatical descriptions dating from the late 1800s to the 1960s, as well as audio recordings of songs, words and phrases, and narrative texts from the 1950s to 1960s.
-Here is a sample of what some of the written materials look like.

 Complete Picture of the Language

-Because these documents were created by many different researchers, each of whom had a different system for writing the language, and contain information given by Wiyot speakers from different dialects and time periods, it is a challenge to form a complete picture of the language.
+Because these records were created by many different researchers, each of whom had a different system for writing the sounds of Soulatluk, and because they contain information given by speakers from different dialects and time periods, it is a challenge to form a complete picture of the language.

-To fully understand this, imagine that the last English speaker had died several decades ago.
-Then imagine that the only information we had today about the English language was a dozen or so texts and word lists collected by, say, Swahili-speaking researchers who did not know anything about English spelling.
+To better understand this, imagine that the last English speaker had died several decades ago.
+Then imagine that the only information we had today about the English language was a dozen or so texts and word lists collected by, say, Swahili-speaking researchers who did not know anything about English spelling (and some of the researchers were very good at language analysis, while others were not).
 THEN imagine that the English speakers who provided the researchers with their information lived between about 1885 and 1960, and some of them were from Minnesota while others were from South Carolina or New York!

-'Language revitalization' refers to efforts to bring endangered languages (languages with very few native speakers) back into broader use in a community by teaching the language to non-fluent or semi-fluent speakers.
-But can a language with no fluent speakers be brought back into use?
-It may be more difficult, but Wiyot would not be the first community to try it: revitalization of ‘extinct’ or ‘dormant’ languages (also called ‘language revival’) is underway in the Miami (Oklahoma - also an Algic language) and Mutsun California tribes; and modern Hebrew was revived from religious and traditional texts after centuries during which it was used only ceremonially.
+"Language revitalization" refers to efforts to bring endangered languages (languages with very few native speakers) back into broader use in a community by teaching the language to non-fluent or semi-fluent speakers.
+But can a language with no fully fluent speakers be brought back into use?
+It may be more difficult, but the Wiyot people are not the first community to try it: revitalization of so-called "extinct" or "dormant" languages (aka "language revival", "language reclamation," etc.) is underway for the Miami (Ohio, Indiana, Illinois, Wisconsin, Oklahoma); Mutsun (California); and Wampanoag (Massachusetts) languages.
+Elsewhere in the world, Modern Hebrew was revived from religious and traditional texts after centuries during which it was used only ceremonially.